 Cooper’s Row Wall

 Much like the Tower Hill section of the city wall, the Roman fragments can still be seen up to about 4 metres high.
 Again, the rest of the wall is medieval in origin, even the archer's loopholes are still in evidence.
-The Museum of London writes that because there appears to be no stone structure to allow archers access to the loopholes, there was probably instead a timber platform that allowed movement between them.
+The Museum of London writes that because there appears to be no stone structure to allow archers access to the loopholes, there was likely a timber platform that allowed movement between them.
 The museum also states that this section of the wall is unique in its defenses, suggesting that special care was taken with these defences due to their proximity to the Tower.

 ‘Blink and you’ll miss it’ pretty much sums up how to find this section of the wall.
 Simply head up Cooper’s Row from the Tower of London and keep an eye out on your right hand side.
 As soon you find The Grange City Hotel head towards the courtyard and you’ll find the wall.